custom-components/pyscript/docs/reference.rst

 ^^^^^^^^^^^^^^^

 State variables can be used and set just by using them as normal Python variables.
-However, there could be cases where you want to dynamically generate the variable name (eg, in a function or loop where the state variable name is computed dynamically).
+However, there could be cases where you want to dynamically generate the variable name (e.g., in a function or loop where the state variable name is computed dynamically).
 These functions allow you to get and set a variable using its string name.
 The set function also allows you to optionally set the attributes, which you can't do if you are directly assigning to the variable: